ltentrup/caqe/README.md

 # CAQE

-CAQE is a solver for quantified Boolean formulas in prenex conjunctive normal form.
+CAQE is a solver for quantified Boolean formulas (QBF) in prenex conjunctive normal (prenex CNF) form supporting the [QDIMACS](http://www.qbflib.org/qdimacs.html) file format. dCAQE is a solver for dependency quantified Boolean formulas (DQBF) in prenex conjunctive normal form supporting the DQDIMACS file format.

 ## Installation

 CAQE is written in [Rust](https://www.rust-lang.org/), the latest version of the Rust compiler is available at [rustup.rs](http://rustup.rs).
-To build CAQE, execute `cargo build --release` from the checkout which builds a static binary located at `./target/release/caqe`.
+To build (d)CAQE, execute `cargo build --release` from the checkout which builds the static binaries `caqe` and `dcaqe` located at `./target/release/`.

 ## Usage

     caqe [FLAGS] [OPTIONS] <INPUT>

 `INPUT` should be the path to an instance in [QDIMACS](http://www.qbflib.org/qdimacs.html) file format.
 See `--help` for more details on `FLAGS` and `OPTIONS`.
 CAQE exits with result code `10` and `20` for satisfiable and unsatisfiable instances, respectively.

 CAQE also supports the QDIMACS output format, which contains partial assignments to the variables, using the flag `--qdo`: